Micha-89/Micha-89/README.md

  - Clear and good communication, problem-solving skills, and empathy were central in all of these.
  - Detailed work, analytical thinking and being able to communicate about complex subjects was crucial in my job as a social law advisor.

-### I have experience with the following web dev tools, libraries, frameworks, and languages:
+### I have experience with the following web dev tools:

 HTML5 / CSS3 / JavaScript / ReactJS / NodeJS / ExpressJS / MongoDB / Bootstrap / Git and GitHub / Visual Studio Code / p5.js / Figma